shawfire/NodeJS/book-api/README.md

 ## Integration tests with supertest and gulp-env
 yarn add supertest gulp-env --dev

-## HATEOS -> Hypermedia as the Engine of Application State
+## HATEOS -> Hypermedia as the Engine of Application State -> Self documenting links
 Self documentation for consumers of your API.